Willyb15/Data-Science-Python/README.md

 * Object Oriented Programming
 * Popular Data Science Libraries including Matplotlib, Pandas, Numpy, Sklearn

 ### Who Should Take this Class?

 For those of you interested in learning to program in Python, so you may be better prepared for self study in data science, this course will help you get up to speed.
-Those of you who are interested in gaining the skills required for admittance to the Denver Data Science Immersive; this course is designed to help you meet that bar.
+Those of you who are interested in gaining the skills required for admittance to the Data Science Immersive; this course is designed to help you meet that bar.

 ### Prerequisites:

 Desire to learn.
+Readiness to make mistakes and fail forward.

 ### Setup: